TreyLathe/WeatherDashboard/README.md

 ## FUTURE DEVELOPMENT
 - create a different background that changes based on daylight/nightime hours.
+- create different backgrounds depending on current weather, sun, clouds, rain, snow.. for day and night
 - improve search functionality to correct and autofill